dgraph-io/dgraph/wiki/content/graphql/mutations/deep.md

 ### **Example**: Link existing nested object

-The following assumes that the post with the postID of `0x456` already exists, and is not currently nested under the author having the id of `0x123`.
+The following example assumes that the post with the postID of `0x456` already exists, and is not currently nested under the author having the id of `0x123`.

+{{% notice "note" %}}
-Note: this syntax does not remove any other existing posts, but rather adds the existing post to any that may already be nested.
+This syntax does not remove any other existing posts, it just adds the existing post to any that may already be nested.
+{{% /notice %}}

 ```graphql
 mutation updateAuthorWithExitingPost($patch: UpdateAuthorInput!) {